mech/Learning-Notes/FrontEnd/JavaScript/React/GraphQL.md

 * Do not put business logic in the GraphQL layer

 If you put authorization logic into your GraphQL, you won't be able to swap from REST to RPC or GraphQL.
 You also have a hard time to test for it.

+---

+1. Login using `/auth/token` endpoint
+2. Send the token with your request to prove identity

+### Context

+* Once authentication with a separate endpoint, you simply pass `current_user` into GraphQL as context so you have access to user profile in the GraphQL resolver.

+### Edges and Nodes Authorization

+There are often multiple edges that lead to a particular node.

+Defining permission on edges is not practical.

+Put authorization logic into the **nodes** (type-level), such that they are enforced no matter how the node is reached in the graph.

 ## N+1 Problem